nauam/Courses/docs/learning/howto/pagerduty-notification.md

 1. When the Service is created you’ll be shown the Integrations tab.
 Inside that tab copy the value for the Integration Key and save it for later on in your setup.
     <br><br>![Integration Key](@assets/img/howto-pdnotif-integrationkey.png)<br><br>

-## Configuring the QW Control PagerDuty Notification
+## Configuring the Rundeck PagerDuty Notification

-These steps will configure the Notification plugin globally (across all QW Control projects).
-There are options to configure the plugin per project covered in the [main documentation](https://github.com/qwcontrol-plugins/pagerduty-notification#configuration).
+These steps will configure the Notification plugin globally (across all Rundeck projects).
+There are options to configure the plugin per project covered in the [main documentation](https://github.com/rundeck-plugins/pagerduty-notification#configuration).

 :::: tabs
 ::: tab Community Steps

-1. Stop the QW Control service: `systemctl stop qwcontrold`.
+1. Stop the Rundeck service: `systemctl stop rundeckd`.
-1. With any text editor open the `framework.properties` file (located at `/etc/qwcontrol` path).
+1. With any text editor open the `framework.properties` file (located at `/etc/rundeck` path).
 1. Add the following line to the `framework.properties` file (replace “your-service-key” with the PagerDuty service key you copied earlier):
 ```
 framework.plugin.Notification.PagerDutyNotification.service_key=your-service-key
 ```
 1. Save the file.
-1. Start the QW Control service: `systemctl start qwcontrold.`
+1. Start the Rundeck service: `systemctl start rundeckd.`
 :::
 ::: tab Enterprise Steps

-QW Control Enterprise includes a Configuration Management module to set configuration settings via the GUI and store them in the QW Control database.
+Rundeck Enterprise includes a Configuration Management module to set configuration settings via the GUI and store them in the Rundeck database.
 Database storage shares configuration options with all your cluster members and centralizes configuration.

 1. Click on the **System Menu > System Configuration**.
     <br><br>![System Configuration](@assets/img/howto-pdnotif-systemconf.png)<br><br>